* Sleep up to 19 people

 Interaction with guests

-You can reach us by message, phone or email.
+You can reach us by Airbnb message or by the SquawLodge phone, website or email.
 Please let us know immediately if you have any questions or concerns during your stay.

 Other things to note

-Please check out our recommended locations to visit by viewing our map/guidebook in this listing.
+Please check out our recommended locations to visit by asking for our guidebook to be emailed to you.
 A set of brochures of some popular activities are also available at SquawLodge.
 Books about the area may be found in the great room bookcase.

 SquawLodge™ is not a hotel.
 We offer our family home as a vacation rental.
 We expect you to do your part and learn about our amenities, follow the rules, and complete the check-out procedure in its entirety.
 Don't hesitate to contact us at any time with questions or concerns.